CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (D) An opportunity for the child’s parents to present complaints to the superintendent of the child’s school district of residence with respect to any matter relating to the identification, evaluation, or educational placement of the child, or the provision of a free appropriate public education under this chapter.

-Within twenty school days after receipt of a complaint, the district superintendent or the superintendent’s designee, without undue delay and at a time and place convenient to all parties, shall review the case, may conduct an administrative review, and shall notify all parties in writing of the superintendent’s or designee’s decision.
-Where the child is placed in a program operated by a county MR/DD board or other educational agency, the superintendent shall consult with the administrator of that county MR/DD board or agency.
+Within twenty school days after receipt of a complaint, the district superintendent or the superintendent's designee, without undue delay and at a time and place convenient to all parties, shall review the case, may conduct an administrative review, and shall notify all parties in writing of the superintendent's or designee's decision.
+Where the child is placed in a program operated by a county board of developmental disabilities or other educational agency, the superintendent shall consult with the administrator of that board or agency.

-Any party aggrieved by the decision of the district superintendent or the superintendent’s designee may file a complaint with the state board as provided under division (E) of this section, request mediation as provided under division (F) of this section, or present a due process complaint notice and request for a due process hearing in writing to the superintendent of the district, with a copy to the state board, as provided under division (G) of this section.
+Any party aggrieved by the decision of the district superintendent or the superintendent's designee may file a complaint with the department as provided under division (E) of this section, request mediation as provided under division (F) of this section, or present a due process complaint notice and request for a due process hearing in writing to the superintendent of the district, with a copy to the department, as provided under division (G) of this section.

-(E) An opportunity for a party to file a complaint with the state board of education with respect to the identification, evaluation, or educational placement of the child, or the provision of a free appropriate public education to such child.
-The department of education shall review and, where appropriate, investigate the complaint and issue findings.
+(E) An opportunity for a party to file a complaint with the department with respect to the identification, evaluation, or educational placement of the child, or the provision of a free appropriate public education to such child.
+The department shall review and, where appropriate, investigate the complaint and issue findings.

 (F) An opportunity for parents and a school district to resolve through mediation disputes involving any matter.